Office of the Assistant Secretary for Public and Indian Housing, PIH, HUD.

 FOR FURTHER INFORMATION CONTACT:

-Arlette Mussington, Office of Policy, Programs and Legislative Initiatives, PIH, Department of Housing and Urban Development, 451 7th Street SW., Room 3178, Washington, DC 20410; telephone 202-402-4109, (this is not a toll-free number).
-Persons with hearing or speech impairments may access this number via TTY by calling the Federal Information Relay Service at (800) 877-8339.
-Copies of available documents submitted to OMB may be obtained from Ms. Mussington.
+Dacia Rogers, Office of Policy, Programs and Legislative Initiatives, PIH, Department of Housing and Urban Development, 451 7th Street SW, Room 3178, Washington, DC 20410; telephone 202-402-4109, (this is not a toll-free number).
+Persons with hearing or speech impairments may access this number via TTY by calling the Federal Relay Service at (800) 877-8339.
+Copies of available documents submitted to OMB may be obtained from Ms. Rogers.

 End Further Info